projf/fpgatools/img2fmem/README.md

 # img2fmem

-Image to FPGA memory map converter for use with Verilog `$readmemh()` or Xilinx core generator COE.
+Image to FPGA memory map converter for Verilog `$readmemh()` and Xilinx core generator COE.
-Output hex image uses 16, 64, or 256 colours from a 12, 15, or 24-bit palette.
+Output supports 2, 16, 64, or 256 colours with a 12, 15, or 24-bit palette.
 Written in Python using the [Pillow](https://pillow.readthedocs.io) package.

 _NB.
 Xilinx COE format has undergone limited testing._